1800Kon/API/README.txt

 Things that still have to be done:
     - Make the CRUD operation paths for the rest of the databases
     - Make a query that can get information from different databases
+    - Accept API request in XML and validate them
+    - Create the website for the application
+    - Connect website fields to API for input
+    - Visualize data
+I really only need like 3 days to finish this lol, went from python with flask, to php, to NodeJs, I'll gladly do the resit, but in the meantime this is what I have

 The paths are as follows: